project director: Dr. Jan Szymański

 dating: tentative, ~1000 BC – AD 250

 research description: In 2018 a field survey was carried out, as well as partial photogrammetric documentation of the visible architectural remains.
 A drone-based topographic map, albeit interim, has been elaborated.
-The works will continue in 2019.
+The works continued through 2019.
+In 2021, a three-season-long excavations begun, focusing on three prominent areas of the site.

 2018; Szymański J., M. Mendez, M. Toledo, J. Avalos Campos, R. Cabrera, R. Cea; San Isidro: Large Preclassic site at the eastern edge of the Maya Culture, Mexicon 40(40):100-104.